CodeLifter-sys/rapidclip-generator/README.md

 ## **Implemented Features**

 - **Automatic Content Creation**: Generate personalized scripts based on the provided topic.
-- **Audio Narration**: Transform the script into high-quality narration.
+- **Audio Narration**: Transform the script into high-quality narration, now with support for both ElevenLabs and OpenAI TTS.
 - **Audio Reprocessing**: Reprocess audio files that exceed a specified duration to ensure compatibility with platform constraints.
 - **Subtitle Generation**: Generate subtitles with improved alignment and segmentation:
   - Tokenizes the transcript text while preserving punctuation.